 How to 3D Print Text, Logos and Fine Detail

-3D Printing text is very simple when you go down to the basics of how the technology works.
-If you are using a SLA (stereolithography) then the text that’s possible to achieve will be very small, with great levels of …
+3D Print text is very simple when you understand the basics of how the the 3D printer and its technology works.
+If you are using a SLA (stereolithography) printer, it is easy and possible to achieve a small design with …

-1. Make sure that your image is as large as possible, without any loss in image quality.
+1. Design Size: Make sure that your design size is as large as possible, without any loss in image quality.

-2. Make sure that the image is solid (no small lines, if you want to show lines, add a small contour!)
+2. Solid Image: Make sure that the image is solid, which means there will have no small lines.
+You can add some contour if you want to show lines.

-3. Remove any shadows/highlights, anthing that makes it look 3D if you can (shading, different colours etc.) Also add any extra text/image items needed for the print.
+3. Image Filter: Remove any shadows or highlights, including anything that makes your design look 3D if you can (shading, different colours etc.) You can also add any extra text or image items needed for the print.

-In comparison to what it looked like before it might look quite boring; but high contrast and clean, simple edges will help it transfer easier to 3D.
+In comparison to what your design would looked like before it might now look quite boring.
+However, the design with high contrast, clean, and simple edges, it will help the printing process to transfer easier to your desired outcome.

-When using an FDM printer (Markforged, Ultimaker, Raise 3D, Sindoh) you need to take into account the nozzle width.
+When using an FDM printer like Ultimaker, Raise 3D, etc, you will need to take into account the nozzle width.
 The nozzle is about 0.4mm thick which limits the amount of detail that it can produce when laying down material.
-To avoid this issue and produce high quality logos/names make sure you position them on the XY plane (sides) of your part.
+Make sure you position them on the XY plane (sides) of your part to avoid this issue and produce high quality logos or names.

 This benefits the quality directly as the layer height defines the quality instead of the nozzle width.
-The normal layer height is 0.1 mm so therefore much more detailed; meaning your logo/text will come out much sharper and precise.
-Layer height is also customisable meaning that you can easily change the level of detail depending on what your part requires.
+The normal layer height is 0.1 mm so therefore much more detailed; meaning your design of logo or text will be result in much sharper and precise.
+Layer height is also customisable which will helps for you to change the level of detail depending on what your part requires.

-When it comes to printing logo/text/detail, there’s only one way to do it, and thats printing it on the XY plane.
-It’s far superior to doing it on the Z plane and looks much much better.
+When it comes to printing in detail, there are a lot to keep in mind.
+Most importantly is to start printing your design on the XY plane.
+Which will be far superior to print it on the Z plane and looks much better with the printed design.